anastasija0/NLP-for-spellchecking/README.md

 # Spell Checker Evaluation and Analysis

 This project compares the performance of four different spell-checking tools: Pyspell, Autocorrect, TextBlob, and Spello.
-Using a custom evaluation function, we measured each tool’s effectiveness and efficiency across various metrics, structured into three primary categories:
+Using a custom evaluation function, I measured each tool’s effectiveness and efficiency across various metrics, structured into three primary categories.

 # Classification Metrics